-The DETACH-USER primitive is used by an application client to leave a domain.
-See Figure 4.
+The detach user primitive is used by an application client to leave a domain.

-7.3 MCS Domain Parameters
+7.3 MCS-DOMAIN-PARAMETERS

-Domain Parameters are identical throughout a domain.
-They are negotiated in the first CONNECT-PROVIDER primitive which sets up the domain.
-MCS providers joining a domain after the initial two have no say in determining
+With the exception of protocol version, domain parameters are identical throughout a domain.
+They are negotiated in the first connect provider primitive which sets up the domain.
+MCS providers joining a domain after the initial two have no say in determining domain parameters.
+An application client can determine domain parameters by examining the response of a connect provider primitive.
+The domain parameters are defined as follows:

-Domain Parameters.
-An application client can determine Domain Parameters by examining the response of a CONNECT-PROVIDER primitive.
-The Domain Parameters are defined as follows:
+- a) Maximum number of MCS channels that may be in use simultaneously This includes channels that are joined by any user, user Ids that have been assigned, and private channels that have been created. - b) Maximum number of user Ids that may be assigned simultaneously This is a sublimit within the constraint of the previous parameter. - c) Maximum number of token Ids that may be grabbed or inhibited simultaneously.

-- a) Maximum number of MCS channels that may be in use simultaneously This includes channels that are joined by any user, user ids that have been assigned, and private channels that have been created; - b) Maximum number of user ids that may be assigned simultaneously This is a sublimit within the constraint of the previous parameter; - c) Maximum number of token ids that may be grabbed or inhibited simultaneously; - d) Number of data transfer priorities implemented An MCS user may still send and receive data with priorities outside the limit.
+- d) Number of data transfer priorities implemented An MCS user may still send and receive data with priorities outside the limit.
 However, such priorities may be treated the same as the lowest priority that is implemented. - e) Enforced throughput This parameter instructs MCS providers to enforce a minimum receiving rate at each MCS attachment and over each downward MCS connection.
-Violators run the risk of being involuntarily detached or disconnected, respectively. - f) Maximum height This constrains the height of all MCS providers, in particular the Top MCS Provider; - g) Maximum size of domain MCSPDUs Global flow control is based on buffering within an MCS provider.
-For simplicity, fized-size buffers are assumed.
+Violators run the risk of being involuntarily detached or disconnected, respectively. - f) Maximum height This constrains the height of all MCS providers, in particular the Top MCS Provider. - g) Maximum size of domain MCSPDUs Global flow control is based on buffering within an MCS provider.
+For simplicity, fixed-size buffers are assumed.
 An MCS provider shall not generate larger MCSPDUs.
-This constrains the number of parameters that can be packed into a single control operation and suggests where unlimited user data should be segmented; - h) Protocol version This is defined in the MCS Protocol Specification.
+This constrains the number of parameters that can be packed into a single control operation and suggests where unlimited user data should be segmented. - h) Protocol version This is defined in the MCS protocol specification.